effortlesslabs/dbx/api/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests
+4. Add tests for new functionality
+5. Ensure all tests pass
-5. Submit a pull request
+6. Submit a pull request

 ## License

-MIT OR Apache-2.0
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Roadmap

+- [x] HTTP API Layer (Redis)
+- [x] WebSocket API Layer (Redis)
+- [x] Docker Configuration
+- [x] Monitoring and Observability
+- [ ] PostgreSQL Support
+- [ ] Authentication and Authorization
+- [ ] PubSub/Streaming Support
+- [ ] GraphQL API
+- [ ] Kubernetes Deployment
+- [ ] Performance Benchmarks